Refer to any of the following to help you get back on track:

 2. Are both devices connected to the same WiFi network?

-3. Check your router settings and see LAN Optimizations.
+3. Check your router settings and see Lan Optimizations

 4. If your device has VPN enabled, then peers can fail to communicate.
 Ensure that your VPN supports UDP multicasting.